Jon Krakauer

 Jon Krakauer (born April 12, 1954) is an American writer and mountaineer.
 He is the author of bestselling nonfiction books—Into the Wild; Into Thin Air; Under the Banner of Heaven; and Where Men Win Glory: The Odyssey of Pat Tillman—as well as numerous magazine articles.
-He was a member of an ill-fated expedition to summit Mount Everest in 1996, one of the deadliest disasters in the history of climbing Everest.
+He was a member of an ill-fated expedition to summit Mount Everest in 1996, one of the deadliest disasters in the history of climbing Everest, which would become the subject of Into Thin Air.

 Early life

 Krakauer was born in Brookline, Massachusetts, as the third of five children of Carol Ann (née Jones) and Lewis Joseph Krakauer.
 His father was Jewish and his mother was a Unitarian of Scandinavian descent.
 He was raised in Corvallis, Oregon.
 His father introduced the young Krakauer to mountaineering at the age of eight.
 His father was "relentlessly competitive and ambitious in the extreme" and placed high expectations on Krakauer, wishing for his son to attend Harvard Medical School and become a doctor.
 Krakauer wrote that this was his father's view of "life's one sure path to meaningful success and lasting happiness."
 He competed in tennis at Corvallis High School, and graduated in 1972.
 He went on to study at Hampshire College in Amherst, Massachusetts, where in 1976 he received his degree in environmental studies.
 In 1977, he met former climber Linda Mariam Moore, and they married in 1980.
 They lived in Seattle, Washington, but moved to Boulder, Colorado, after the release of Krakauer's book Into Thin Air.